jcatw/hackscience.github.io/_posts/2014-09-27-4chan-feelometer.md

 I actually wrote this entirely in client-side javascript a) for giggles and b) because this blog is just static pages.
 Static pages doesn't imply static content, folks, although it does imply insane and slow javascript ([see for yourself](/js/posts/feelometer.js)).
 Anyway, if you dwell on this post long enough (and none of the underlying APIs barf) the up-to-the-moment results will appear below.

+edit: A handful of the board requests are consistently 502-ing.
+Can't tell if the [cors-workaround json proxy service](https://github.com/afeld/jsonp) is failing, or if 4chan is unhappy with the rate of requests.
+It works for me, sometimes.
+YMMV.

 <div id="currentFeel"></div>